syseleven/grav-docs-syseleven-stack/pages/03.Tutorials/17.l3-high-availability/docs.en.md

 +-------------------+--------------------------------------+
 ```

-Note DHCP allocation pool here.
+Note the DHCP allocation pool here.
 It is configured in such way, so there are some IP addresses below 10.200.51.32, which
 are excluded from pool.
 Virtual IP address must be allocated from the excluded range, to ensure that it will not be
 assigned to any instance by mistake.
 For this example, we will stick to `10.200.51.10`.
 The third instance, `observer`,
 will be used by us to check connectivity to virtual IP.